Flushed with success! Australia’s best bathroom of 2017 named

-Brisbane International Airport Terminal the country’s best bathroom facility winning the coveted title for 2017.
+Brisbane International Airport Terminal the country's best bathroom facility wins the coveted title for 2017.

 International travellers needing to spend a penny at Brisbane Airport’s International Terminal are in for a nice surprise!
-The terminal’s refurbished bathrooms have been named Australia’s Best Bathroom Facility.
+The terminal’s refurbished bathrooms have been named Australia’s Best Bathroom Facility of 2017.

 So what makes Brisbane Airport’s International loos special?